marcus-voss/my-homepage/content/authors/admin/_index.md

 highlight_name: false
 ---

+I am passionate about using machine learning, AI, and data-driven methods to support the energy transition and climate change mitigation and adaptation.

-Since my Master's degree in Information Systems at the Humboldt University of Berlin in 2014, I have been a Ph.D. student in Energy Informatics and research associate at the Distributed Artificial Intelligence Laboratory (DAI-Lab) at the TU Berlin.
-There I have been coordinating and working on several research projects, investigating how digitization and AI can support the energy transition, e.g., by modeling, forecasting, and optimizing different demand-side processes such as electric vehicles, building and household loads, and renewable generation.
-I analyze low voltage-level smart meter data using non-Euclidean distance measures with applications in load forecasting and load profile clustering in my doctoral research.
-Currently, I coordinate the Application Center Smart Energy Systems at the DAI-Lab.
-I volunteer in the content committee of Climate Change AI to provide resources to get into the interdisciplinary topic of using AI and Machine Learning for climate change mitigation and adaptation.
+At the Distributed Artificial Laboratory (DAI-Lab), I have coordinated and worked on several research projects investigating how digitization and AI can support the energy transition.
+Within those projects, I have been modeling, forecasting, and optimizing different demand-side processes such as electric vehicles, smart building- and smart home loads, and renewable generation.
+I am currently coordinating the research group Smart Energy Systems, where I am responsible for aligning the DAI research for solutions for the energy system.
+I have co-supervised several Seminar, Bachelor and Master theses and project-based courses, mostly in applied machine learning for energy data, hoping to inspire more students to work in the field.

+In my doctoral research, I work on analyzing low voltage-level smart meter data using non-Euclidean distance measures and neural networks with applications in load forecasting and load profile clustering.

+I volunteer in Climate Change AI's content committee to provide resources for researchers and practitioners transitioning into AI and machine learning for climate change mitigation and adaptation.